-The vehicle has a Diesel Particulate Filter (DPF) as part of the exhaust system to reduce vehicle emissions.
-The DPF requires a unique exhaust tailpipe with an exhaust cooler.
-The exhaust cooler mixes air with the exhaust to lower the temperature before it leaves the tailpipe.
+The exhaust system has a Diesel Particulate Filter (DPF) to reduce vehicle emissions.
+On some exhaust systems with a DPF, the exhaust cooler mixes air with the exhaust to lower the temperature before it leaves the tailpipe.

-The DPF, the tailpipe, or other exhaust system components must not be altered.
+The DPF, the tailpipe, and other exhaust system components must not be altered.
 Inspect regularly and clean any mud or dirt from the exhaust cooler, especially where the exhaust cooler connects to the tailpipe and the openings where fresh air enters the cooler.

 The DPF will clean itself as part of normal operation.
 Several factors including fuel consumed, hours of engine operation, and miles driven are monitored by the Engine Control Module (ECM).
 The self-cleaning occurs approximately once per tank of fuel.
+Vehicles with the DPF have specific fuel and engine oil requirements.
+See Fuel for Diesel Engines \Rightarrow 25 and Engine Oil \Rightarrow 38.